 Sequences and their limits; continuity and consequences; uniform continuity.
-An introduction to real line topology, including the Bolzano-Weierstrass theorem.
+An in-troduction to real line topology, including the Bolzano-Weierstrass theorem.
+The Riemann integral and series.
 Emphasis on group work and oral presentations.
-Some use of technology.
 Prerequisite: MATH 250.
 Usually offered fall semester, even years.